IamLizu/wpdetect/README.rst

 Installation
 ~~~~~~~~~~~~

-You can install wpdetect using,
+You can install wpdetect using pip,

 .. code:: sh